Soneso/Arcturus/prompting-guide.md

 `Decode this scval: AAAADgAAAAZmcmllbmQAAA==`

+Fetch contract data:
+currently unavailable

 # Actions

 Actions are currently in development.
 Available actions are `sendPayment` and `trustAsset`.
-Usage is only recommended on testnet, although they work on public net as well but do not displaying complete errors if any occur.

 You will need a Freighter Wallet (Browser extension) to be able to sign actions.